walter-a-jablonowski/simple-obj-log/README.md

 maybe ...

-- [ ] Line id (sequence) use $log as name, hash or similar
+- [ ] sequence for id, maybe use $log prefix (multiple)
-- [ ] Type from a field in array
+- [x] Type from a field in array
   - type must be param in log?
-- [ ] Type and links might have different name in output
+- [ ] Serialise $obj using Reflection (whole graph)
-- [ ] Serialise objects using Reflection
+- [ ] Provide a michanism that makes unique ids from obj in cols that aren't linkedGraph
-- [ ] Print normal member associations and loops in embedded obj as #id
+- [ ] Print obj that isn't in from linkedGraph field as ids
-  - we also need the id in printed obj
+  - we also need the id in linkedGraph
 - [ ] Use link class see config

 ## LICENSE

-Copyright (C) Walter A. Jablonowski 2021, MIT [License](LICENSE)
+Copyright (C) Walter A. Jablonowski 2021-2022, MIT [License](LICENSE)

 Licenses of third party software used in samples see [credits](credits.md).